 In typical Seattle style, massage chairs are stationed throughout the airport, ready to give you a quick dose of relaxation.
 But if you want something a little more personal, Massage Bar, located in the North Satellite, provides seated massages, using petrissage, compression, and deep tissue techniques.
 The spa also provides heat therapy treatments that incorporate warm flax-seed wraps placed on the neck and shoulders to relax tired muscles.
 And if you just need a quickie, order up a foot massage.

 Live music at an airport?
-Only in Seattle ...
-With live performances scheduled seven days a week throughout the terminal, Sea-Tac has a way of treating passengers right.
-Check the schedule to see what time and in what location local acts are playing, and then wander on by for some extra enjoyment before you board your plane.
+Only in Seattle...with live performances scheduled seven days a week throughout the terminal, Sea-Tac has a way of treating passengers right.
+Check the schedule to see what time and in what location local acts are playing, and then wander on by before you board your plane.